Quilts that Care bring Warmth to Cancer Patients

 Deborah and her group are still welcoming volunteers and donations.
 To donate or volunteer, call Deborah at (860) 945-0184 or email firstname.lastname@example.org

-This Article was submitted by Emily Fenton, on Monday, February 25, 2013.
+This article was submitted by Emily Montemerlo on February 25, 2013.